gdglondon/gdg-devfest-london-2018/data/faq.md

 ## Registration

-To buy a ticket [follow the link]( https://www.eventbrite.co.uk/e/gdg-devfest-london-2018-tickets-50723931645), select required ticket type, fill in the required information and place your order.
+To get a ticket [follow the link]( https://www.eventbrite.co.uk/e/gdg-devfest-london-2018-tickets-50723931645), select required ticket type, fill in the required information and place your order.
 You'll receive an email with the ticket.
 Please don’t forget to download it on your device or print it, as it’s required for entrance.

 ### Registration Terms & Conditions